 Like the Sumerians at the same time, the Egyptians around 3000-2500 BC devoted a lot of energy to building big buildings.
-The Pyramids are one of the most impressive monuments of the ancient world, and you can still visit them today.
+The Egyptian Pyramids at Giza are one of the most impressive monuments of the ancient world, and you can still visit them today.

 The Pharaohs, the rulers of Egypt, built the pyramids as tombs for themselves.
 The Pharaohs built all the pyramids during the Old Kingdom, so that the greatest remains of Ancient Egypt are also some of the earliest to have been built!